[This is the fifth part in a series on staging a home for sale.] Here’s what we have covered:

-Our bedroom is the room where we've been least inclined to spend money on decor.
+Our bedroom is the room where we’ve been least inclined to spend money on decor.
 After 5 years in this house, the bedroom was still barely decorated.
-Kym suggested some ways to add some pizazz but encouraged us not break the bank doing it.
+Kym suggested some ways to add some pizazz but encouraged us not to break the bank doing it.

 Kym suggested that we add some art to the room, so I created some simple, thrifty DIY art that allowed me to hang some large pieces for very little cost.